Vinci08/DataQuest/README.md

 # DataQuest
 All Data Quest Projects

-CIA World Fact: Working with Python and SQLite/n Chinook Record: Answer Business Question with SQL
+CIA World Fact: Working with Python and SQLite

+Chinook Record: Answer Business Question with SQL

-Data Visualization: Use Matplotlib to create plot/multiple plots in Python Designing and Creating a Database: Schema
+Data Visualization: Use Matplotlib to create plot/multiple plots in Python

+Designing and Creating a Database: Schema
 Download Data: Work with data set in Command Line
 NY High School SAT: Data Combine, find correlation, and visualize with plots + basemap